 Early Childhood Education Certificate, Graduate

-Our program foundation is based on principles of developmentally appropriate practice and Universal Design for Learning.
-Our coursework is aligned with Washington State Core Competencies for Early Care and Education Professionals, the ECE Endorsement Competencies for the State of Washington Educator Standards Board, and the National Association for the Education of Young Children (NAEYC) Standards for Early Childhood Preparation Programs.
+This program foundation is based on principles of developmentally appropriate practice and Universal Design for Learning.
+The coursework is aligned with Washington State Core Competencies for Early Care and Education Professionals, the ECE Endorsement Competencies for the State of Washington Educator Standards Board, and the National Association for the Education of Young Children (NAEYC) Standards for Early Childhood Preparation Programs.

 Admissions Requirements